classProgrammer/horus_info/CLC3_DOCUMENTATION.md

   - I don't use docker often so this part took quite some time
   - an own Docker registry has been created in Azure to pull images from
 - Availability is not that great in the free tier
-  - I had no acces to all apps of one plan for 4 days so I had to cerate a new one and redeployed everything
+  - I had no access to all apps of one plan for 4 days so I had to create a new one and redeployed everything
 - Deployment can sometimes take a lot of time when strange errors occur although it shouldn't be hard
-- functionality is scathered around in the portal
+- functionality is scattered around in the portal
-  - e.g. Error logs or logs in general are hard to find in the beginning
+  - e.g. Error logs or logs, in general, are hard to find in the beginning
   - VSCode helps with finding the logs
-- If deployment is set up once it runs smooth all the time, one click and done
+- If the deployment is set up once it runs smooth all the time, one click and done
 - It's possible to get into running Docker containers in a web shell interface which is pretty cool

 ### Costs